Executive Team Biographies

 Belinda Ngo, Executive Director - Capital Markets

-Belinda Ngo is the Executive Director of International and Capital Markets for the Property Council of Australia.
+Belinda Ngo is the Executive Director of Capital Markets for the Property Council of Australia.
 Belinda is responsible for national policy relating to investment, tax and capital markets for Australia’s $670 billion property investment industry.
 The Property Council represents members across all four quadrants of property investment: debt, equity, public and private.
 Prior to joining the Property Council, Belinda worked for Macquarie Group and KPMG.
 Belinda has over 15 years of professional experience specialising in capital markets and tax policy, tax advisory and capital management.

 Ruth Palmer, NT Executive Director